milkyware/milkyware.github.io/_drafts/replacing-biztalk-business-rules-engine.md

 The BRE offers fantastic flexibility in being able to **configure** basic business logic instead of having to redeploy the whole application.
 The configuration could then be quickly and easily deployed and/or rolled back.

 However, with migrating away from BizTalk, I've needed to look at replacing the BRE.
 I opted for the **[Microsoft Rules Engine](https://github.com/microsoft/rulesengine)** and for this post I want to share my experience with it.
+For disclosure, Microsoft do offer some great documentation in both their **[wiki](https://github.com/microsoft/RulesEngine/wiki) and [GitHub Pages site](https://microsoft.github.io/RulesEngine/)**.

 **N.B.** Microsoft have made a direct port of the BRE to the **[Azure Logic Apps Rules Engine](https://learn.microsoft.com/en-us/azure/logic-apps/rules-engine/rules-engine-overview)**.
 Although this is more of a direct migration path, it's tightly-coupled to Logic Apps, retains the need for XML and is still in preview and so I opted against this option.